RenewalRate.ca

 A handful of Canadian lenders register the mortgage as a collateral charge rather than a standard charge.
 The practical difference shows up at renewal.
 A collateral charge lets the lender sit on a registered amount that can be higher than the actual balance outstanding, which is useful when the same bank wants to offer you a line of credit later without pulling fresh paperwork.
 It is less useful when you decide to leave.
 A new lender cannot simply assume a collateral charge.
 They have to discharge the old one and register a new one from scratch, which means paying legal fees on both sides of the transaction every time the mortgage moves.

-TD, Tangerine, and National Bank register collateral charges by default.
-A handful of credit unions do as well.
+Some Canadian lenders register collateral charges by default.
 Ask the lender directly which type of charge is on title if the answer is not obvious from the original paperwork.
 Having a collateral charge does not kill the case for switching.
 It does trim the dollar advantage by a few hundred dollars, which matters on the narrow-spread cases and barely registers on the wide ones.

 IRD penalties if you break early